tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Optional configuration identifiers may be useful in scenarios where clients and client-facing servers do not want to reveal information about the client-facing server in the "encrypted_client_hello" extension.
-In such settings, clients send either an empty config_id or a randomly generated config_id in the ClientEncryptedCH.
+In such settings, clients send either an empty config_id or a randomly generated config_id in the ClientECH.
 (The precise implementation choice for this mechanism is out of scope for this document.)
 Servers in these settings must perform trial decryption since they cannot identify the client's chosen ECH key using the config_id value.
 As a result, support for optional configuration identifiers may exacerbate DoS attacks.
 Specifically, an adversary may send malicious ClientHello messages, i.e., those which will not decrypt with any known ECH key, in order to force wasteful decryption.
 Servers that support this feature should, for example, implement some form of rate limiting mechanism to limit the damage caused by such attacks.

 ## Outer ClientHello